paltalabs/defindex/apps/docs/10-whitepaper/03-the-defindex-approach/02-contracts/01-vault-contract.md

 In this case, the DeFindex will store the assets as IDLE funds, and the Manager will need to execute a function called `invest_idle_funds` to allocate the assets to the strategies.

 The same happens when a user withdraws the assets.
 The DeFindex will store the assets as IDLE funds, and the Manager will need to execute a function called `withdraw_idle_funds` to withdraw the assets from the strategies.
 Then, the user will be able to withdraw the assets.

-## Strategy
-This contract is responsible for generating yields for the DeFindex.
-It provides key functions such as deposit, withdraw, and balance.

-The strategy itself is a `struct` that can be implemented by other developers.
-This can include DeFi protocol developers or anyone with a compelling strategy designed to generate yields.

-A Strategy has only one underlying asset.
-For instance, a Strategy could be designed to generate yields from a single asset, such as USDC or XLM.
-The Strategy contract is initialized with the asset it will manage.

-In the case of Liquidity pools, the Strategy will manage the liquidity pool token.
-For instance, if the Strategy is managing a USDC/XLM pool, the Strategy will manage the liquidity pool token.

-The main functions for a Strategy are:
-- `initialize`: Initializes the Strategy with the required parameters.
-- `asset`: Returns the asset of the Strategy.
-- `deposit`: Allows the DeFindex to deposit assets into the Strategy.
-- `withdraw`: Allows the DeFindex to withdraw assets from the Strategy.
-- `balance`: Returns the balance of the Strategy.
-- `harvest`: Allows the Strategy to generate yields.
-In case an action is required for the strategy to generate yields, the `harvest` function will execute it.